When people talk about Orange County in Southern California, the first thing that comes to your mind is probably the famous theme park, Disneyland!

 11. Weir Canyon Trail

-Another place that you can hike with your canine is the Weir Canyon Trail.
+Another place that you can hike with your canine is in Orange County is the Weir Canyon Trail.
 On the summit, you will have great views of Mount Baldy, Weir Canyon, and Santiago Peak, also known as Saddleback Mountain.
 While the loop trail is not too long, there are lots of ups and downs, and a few steep uphills, which is why we rated it as moderate.

 Ready for Orange County Hikes with Your Canine?

 Make sure to follow the leash rules, clean up after your dog, and respect other hikers on the trail.
 Also, you would probably want to take a look at the tips for hiking with your dog and the complete dog hiking gear list, especially if you are new to this.
 Lastly, if you live at a distance, check out the safety tips for driving with your pooch to keep them safe and comfortable while traveling to the trailhead.